Seawind International Seawind: Seawind 300C

 In September 2013 the company announced that the stick shaker/pusher system test certification flying had been completed and all that remained for certification was performance documentation.
 The company also confirmed that it still retained 50 orders for the aircraft.

 By the fall of 2014 the company announced that certification water testing was still incomplete, the company lacked funds to commence production and was seeking investors.

 Further delays were caused by an accident during land test flying when the National Research Council test pilot crashed the prototype from 50 ft during a simulated engine failure and recovery test on 24 October 2014.
 The prototype was repaired but the National Research Council lacked a pilot with sufficient seaplane experience to complete that phase of the certification.
 The company had to find and install a new data acquisition system and the first one installed did not work right and had to be replaced.
 The company hired Canadian astronaut Bjarni Tryggvason, who completed the test flying work.
 The company announced that flight testing had been completed on 18 November 2016 and that all that remained to finish certification was completing and submitting the paperwork to Transport Canada and raising the funds to commence production.
 The company stated that it still retained 43 orders for the aircraft.

 On 9 January 2019 Richard Silva, the head of the company and driving force behind the certification process, died at age 82.
 The company indicated that efforts to certify the design would continue, but by early 2020 the company website claim that development would continue had been removed and the "news" section blanked.
 By late 2020, the company website had been taken down and the domain was up for sale.

 Operational history

 In September 2007 there were 13 Seawind 2000 and 3000 amateur-builts registered in Canada and 58 in the USA.
 Due to kits purchased some time ago being completed, this number is expected to increase over the next few years, minus any aircraft destroyed in accidents.

+After the death of owner Richard Silva in 2019, Seawind LLC filed for bankruptcy on July 8, 2021.